 The research is in line with support to government policies of sustainable forest management as laid out in The UK Forestry Standard and its supporting series of Guidelines.

-This species, although an introduction, has probably been in Britain for more than 100 years.
-Although it is often found on ornamentals including shrubs, increasingly it has been found to affect trees such as sweet chestnut and oak, attacking the roots and root collar.
+This species, although an introduction, has probably been in Britain for well over 100 years.
+Although P. cinnamomi is often found on ornamentals including shrubs, increasingly it has been found to affect trees such as sweet chestnut, oak, and yew, attacking the roots and root collar.
 The disease it causes on sweet chestnut is known as ink disease because of the blackish colour of infected roots and associated soil.
+Reports of ink disease affecting sweet chestnut in the New Forest were first published in the 1930’s and the incidence of the disease is probably increasing due to the milder winters and warmer summers which are likely to allow P. cinnamomi to become more widespread.

 Phytophthora cinnamomi is favoured in continental climates, so is most frequently found in south east England.
 It is considered sensitive to frost, but despite this there are records of this species as far north as Scotland.